cloudhotspot/pypackage-docker/README.md

 - Create simple to maintain manifests that describe application and runtime environment dependencies.
 - Eliminate development and test dependencies from production runtime environment artefacts.
 - Fast developer feedback - accelerate testing and build activities through Python Wheels caching.
-- Ease of use - reduce complexity of running long Docker commands to simple `make` style commands.
+- Ease of use - reduce complexity of running long Docker commands and orchestrating workflows to simple `make` style commands.
 - Reusability - use Docker image layering to build dependency and configuration trees that promote reusability
 - Leverage familiar Python tooling - use of `pip` and `virtualenv` makes it possible to extract this workflow outside of Docker